IRMVLab/MMTwin/README.md

 * **Link (GLIP feats)**: Vision-language features extracted by [GLIP](https://github.com/microsoft/GLIP), a powerful visual grounding model.
 * **Link (train/test splits)**: The dataset splits used for training and evaluation.

+## Work in Progress

+### CABH-E

 We also collected an extension of the CABH benchmark to evaluate multi-finger prediction, which will be released soon.

+### Human-Robot Policy Transfer

+​​We are working on directly transferring MMTwin (trained on human motion data) to robotic manipulation, and the transfer paradigm will also be open-sourced.

 🤝 If our work is helpful to your research, we would appreciate a citation to our paper: